kendallvargas/StreamingQA/README.md

 ### ⚙️ **Conditions to be met in the execution of the code**
 ❖ The menu repeats until a correct option is entered (invalid: incorrect letters or numbers).<br/>
-❖ Customer ID must not allow letters or numbers other than 9.<br/>
+❖ Client ID must not allow letters or numbers other than 9.<br/>
 ❖ Invoice number must not allow letters or numbers other than 6.<br/>
 ❖ Total hours viewed must not allow letters or numbers less than 0 or greater than 720.<br/>
 ❖ The tax menu repeats until a correct letter is entered.<br/>